Biodiverse planting on vegetable farms

 - the Plant Species List here.

 A series of “how to” guides are being produced from this project.
-Two of these are available now and focus on the use of Annual Flower Strips and Mobile Insectaries to increase farm biodiversity.
-The two guides cover planning, species selection, monitoring and maintenance, as well tips to help engage and educate your teams, record keeping, and some common pitfalls to avoid.
+Three of these are available now and focus on the use of Annual Flower Strips, Mobile Insectaries and Cover Crops to increase farm biodiversity.
+The three guides cover planning, species selection, monitoring and maintenance, as well tips to help engage and educate your teams, record keeping, and some common pitfalls to avoid.

 Download: